-It's the name you plan to use when someone asks you for the address of your web site; the "official" name.
+It's the name you would use when someone asks you for the address of your web site; the "official" name.
 This would typically be something like www.example.com, and must be one of the aliases that is associated with your site (this can include the default alias ending in .nfshost.com).

 For more information on aliases, see this FAQ entry.